Banditcantcode/Banditbot/README.md

 This will start both the Finder bot and the Ticket system in separate threads.
 The Ticket system will automatically create the ticket dropdown message if one doesn't exist in the ticket channel.

-You can also run components individually for testing:
+You can also run components individually for testing if your trying to add things:

 ```bash
 # Run the Finder bot only